ashwinibhardwaj/AI-SQL-ASSISTANT/README.md

 🧠 AI SQL ASSISTANT
     Natural Language → SQL → Instant Results on Your Database

-An AI-powered web application that lets you query your own databases in plain English.
+  -> An AI-powered web application that lets you query your own databases in plain English.
-Upload a .sql dump, and the app will:
+  -> Upload a .sql dump, and the app will:

-Create a live MySQL database
+  -> Create a live MySQL database

-Generate accurate SQL queries using an LLM (Hugging Face)

-Execute them instantly
+  -> Generate accurate SQL queries using an LLM (Hugging Face) -> Execute them instantly

-Fix errors if needed
+  -> Fix errors if needed

-Display results and insights — all from a clean web UI
+  -> Display results and insights — all from a clean web UI

 ⚙️ Tech Stack
   Python (Flask) – Web Framework
   LangGraph / LangChain – Agentic Reasoning

-Hugging Face LLM – Query Understanding & Generation

-MySQL – Dynamic Database Execution
+  Hugging Face LLM – Query Understanding & Generation MySQL – Dynamic Database Execution

-SQLite – Conversation Memory

 🚀 Setup & Installation
 # 1. Clone the repo